vadymsem/vue-bubble-chat/README.md

      messagesList: [
       {
           username: 'John Doe',
           message: 'Hey guys!
-How are you?'
+How are you?',
           iconUrl: 'https://www.link-to-john-doe-pic.jpg'
       }
      ]